Moibrahi7/Git-in-VS-Code/README.md

 <img src = "PicsForGuide/6 IfYouAreinDCOpenSC.png" href = "Source Control icon" width = 300px />

 ### Step 6
-On top of ensuring you locate Source Control, you also need to make sure you are on the correct branch, or if you don't have a branch, how you could make one.
+In addition to ensuring you locate Source Control, you also need to make sure you are on the correct branch or, if you don't have a branch, how you could make one.
 To tell if you are on the correct branch, you can navigate back down to the bottom left of the VS code and look right next to the blue Dev container information.
 If it says main, you are in the wrong branch.

 <img src = "PicsForGuide/7 CheckBranch.png" href = "Main branch display"/>